d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 It then proceeds to discover design principles (like in manual design) that lead to simple and regular networks: *RegNets*.
-Before shedding light on these design principles, we need to define the initial AnyNet design space.
+Before shedding light on these design principles, let's start with the initial design space.
-It starts with networks with
-standard, fixed network blocks:
-ResNeXt blocks.